 Safety and Health

-37.01 The Employer and the Union agree to participate in the SAIT Occupational Health and Safety Program and are subject to the Occupational Health and Safety Act and the Regulations thereto.
+37.01 The Employer and the Union agree to participate in the SAIT Occupational Health and Safety Program and are subject to the Occupational Health and Safety Act, regulation and code thereto, as amended.

 37.02 The success of the SAIT Occupational Health and Safety Program depends on the active participation of everyone.
 If any concerns arise with respect to the Occupational Health and Safety Program or the operation of this Article, the matter shall be referred to the Occupational Health and Safety Committee for investigation and recommendation to senior management and not by way of the grievance procedure.

-37.03 Each Employee and each Supervisor shall take reasonable care for the protection of public and Employee health and safety in the operation of equipment and the storage or handling of materials and substances, as required by the Occupational Health and Safety Act.
+37.03 Each Employee and each Supervisor shall take reasonable care for the protection of public and Employee health and safety in the operation of equipment and the storage or handling of materials and substances, as required by the Occupational Health and Safety Act, regulation and code, as amended.

 37.04 An Employee shall immediately notify the Employee's Supervisor when the Employee has an accident at a work site that results in injury or that had the potential of causing serious injury.
 An Employee who becomes aware of a health and safety concern at work shall immediately notify the Supervisor.